Peter Billing: Career

 He was loaned to Second Division club Port Vale in February 1993.
 He impressed manager John Rudge and was signed permanently for a £35,000 fee in May 1993.
 Two of his 17 appearances for the "Valiants" in 1992–93 were as a substitute for Robin van der Laan in the 1993 Football League Trophy final and the play-off final, both at Wembley.
 Vale won the cup game 2–1 over Stockport County, but were beaten 3–0 by West Bromwich Albion in the play-off final.
-He did though help the club to achieve promotion with a second-place finish in 1993–94.
-His first team chances limited in 1994–95, he was given a free transfer to Hartlepool United in May 1995.
+He did, though, help the club to achieve promotion with a second-place finish in 1993–94.
+His first-team chances limited in 1994–95, he was given a free transfer to Hartlepool United in May 1995.
 He played 43 games at Victoria Park under Keith Houchen, helping "Pools" to a 20th-place finish in the Third Division in 1995–96.
-He returned to Crewe in August 1996, and made 15 league appearances, helping Alex to win promotion out of the Second Division via the play-offs in 1996–97, though he did not feature in the play-off final itself.
-He then headed into the Conference with Northwich Victoria, but was transfer-listed in January 1998.
+He returned to Crewe in August 1996 and made 15 league appearances, helping Alex to win promotion out of the Second Division via the play-offs in 1996–97.
+However, he did not feature in the play-off final.
+He then headed into the Conference with Northwich Victoria but was transfer-listed in January 1998.
 He later played for Bamber Bridge, but left Bamber Bridge in March 1998.
 He signed with Witton Albion, but retired in September 1999 to concentrate on becoming a PE instructor.
 He came out of retirement to rejoin Witton Albion two months later.
 He started 35 games in the 1999–2000 campaign as Nigel Gleghorn's Albion finished third in the Northern Premier League Division One, missing out on both promotion and the league title on goal difference.